-In this mode, set by turning the mode dial to A, as shown in Figure 3-18, you select the aperture setting and the camera will select a shutter speed that will result in normal exposure, if possible.
+In this mode, set by turning the mode dial to A, as shown in Figure 3-18, you select the aperture setting using the front dial or the rear dial, and the camera will select a shutter speed that will result in normal exposure, if possible.
 The camera will choose a shutter speed anywhere from 60 seconds to 1/4000 second.
-However, this range is limited to 60 seconds to 1/2000 second if the aperture is set to f/2.8 or wider (lower numbers).
-The aperture has to be set to f/3.2 or narrower (higher numbers) for the camera to use a mechanical shutter speed of 1/3200 or 1/4000 second.
-(The range is one second to 1/16000 second when the electronic shutter is in use; that feature is discussed in Chapter 4.)
+However, this range is limited to 60 seconds to 1/2000 second if the aperture is set to f/4.0 or wider (lower numbers).
+The aperture has to be set to f/4.5or narrower (higher numbers) for the camera to use a mechanical shutter speed of 1/3200 or 1/4000 second.
+(The range is one second to 1/16000 second when the electronic shutter is in use; that feature is discussed in Chapter 4.
+The aperture value limits are different if the ND Filter switch is set to Auto.)
 If none of these values results in a normal exposure, both the shutter speed and aperture values will turn red and flash.
 In that case, you may need to adjust the aperture or the ISO setting, or change the lighting conditions.

-The main reason to choose this mode is so you can select an aperture to achieve a broad depth of field, with objects in focus at different distances from the lens, or a shallow depth of field, with only one subject in sharp focus and other parts of the image blurred to reduce distractions.
-With a narrow aperture (higher f-stop number) such as f/11.0, the depth of field will be relatively broad; with a wide aperture such as f/1.4, it will be more shallow, resulting in the possibility of a blurred background.
+The main reason to choose this mode is so you can select an aperture to achieve a broad depth of field, with objects in focus at different distances from the lens, or a shallow depth of field, with only one area in sharp focus and other parts of the image blurred to reduce distractions.
+With a narrow aperture (higher f-stop number) such as f/11.0, the depth of field will be relatively broad; with a wider aperture such as f/2.8, it will be more shallow, resulting in the possibility of a blurred background.

-Because the range between the widest and narrowest aperture settings available on the LX10 is not very great, this camera does not readily produce dramatically blurred backgrounds just from changing the aperture.
-However, there can be a noticeable difference from this setting.
+Because the range between the widest and narrowest aperture settings available on the FZ2500 is not very great, this camera does not readily produce dramatically blurred backgrounds just from changing the aperture.
+However, there can be a noticeable difference from this setting, depending on the situation.
 For example, in Figures 3-19 and 3-20, I made the same shot with two very different aperture settings.
-I focused on the vase in the foreground in each case.
+I focused on the model knight and horse in the foreground in each case.

 Figure 3-19.
-Image with Aperture Set to f/1.4
+Image Shot at f/2.8

 Figure 3-20.
-Image with Aperture Set to f/11.0
+Image Shot at f/11.0

-For Figure 3-19, I set the aperture of the LX10 to f/1.4, the widest possible.
-With this setting, because the depth of field at this aperture was relatively shallow, the trees in the background are blurry.
+For Figure 3-19, I set the aperture of the FZ2500 to f/2.8, the widest possible.
+With this setting, because the depth of field at this aperture was relatively shallow, the trees and bushes in the background are blurry.
 I took Figure 3-20 with the camera's aperture set to f/11.0, the narrowest possible setting, resulting in a broader depth of field, and bringing the background into sharper focus.